philpagel/udp3305s/README.md

-# Tools for the UDP3305S / UDP3305S-E lab power supply
+# Tools for UDP3305S / UDP3305S-E lab power supplies

 Currently, there are two items in this repository: